 One of the reasons HTML5 is such an exciting platform is because it offers the opportunity to use a single codebase on multiple platforms, including mobile devices like the iPad and smart phones.
-And an HTML5 codebase, doesn't just handle mobile:
+Also, an HTML5 codebase doesn't just handle mobile:

 The specific strategies involved in deploying HTML5 across these platforms revolve around Responsive Web Design and leveraging applications like PhoneGap.

-If you are a developer and you're interested in learning more about specifics, check out the following:
+If you are a developer and you're interested in learning more about specifics, check out the following resources: